 Case owner: Water Footprint Implementation

-Despite rapid urbanization in many places, urban areas remain largely dependent on their rural surroundings.
 Citizens of urban conglomerates need food, energy and water; most of which are sourced from the surrounding hinterland.
 In order to fulfill urban demand for food and energy, a large water footprint is created in these rural areas, that may lead to increased water pollution and water scarcity.
-Moreover, maintaining a steady production of energy and food towards the future requires the availability of water of both reasonable quality and quantity is safeguarded.
-Taking two of China’s megacities, Shanghai and Hangzhou, as example, this case challenges you to find out how ‘water depend’ these Chinese megacities are on their hinterland virtual water supply?
+Taking two of China’s megacities, Shanghai and Hangzhou, as example, this case challenges you to find out how ‘water dependent’ these Chinese megacities are on their hinterland virtual water supply?
 And how can these megacities secure a water-sustainable future?